 Rocio Bonilla, author and illustrator

 Rocio Bonilla is an author and illustrator.
 As an illustrator she has published several works in magazines such as El Mueble, Acosta't and Barça Kids, posters and a forty books with various publishers.
 As an author, she has published five titles, and her work has been translated into several languages.
-She both wrote and illustrated What Color Is a Kiss? and Max and the Superheroes (co-illustrated by Oriol Malet).
+Rocio claims that her three children are her biggest critics and her biggest fans.
+If she were an animal she'd be a parakeet, and she never gets tired of drawing.
+She both wrote and illustrated What Color Is a Kiss?.

 - Coming soon!